 Take Ukrainian language skills to the next level in first grade.
 Our workbooks for this stage focus on strengthening reading fluency, building a richer vocabulary, and mastering writing in the Cyrillic alphabet.
-These screen-free resources provide the structured practice needed for bilingual children to thrive.
+These screen-free resources give bilingual children the structured practice they need to do well.

 It looks like we're currently sold out of workbooks for this specific category.